artseyio/qmk-artsey/DEVELOPMENT.md

 # PIMORONI_BRIGHTNESS the brightness of the pimoroni trackball at startup if no user values set. default: 127 (50% brightness)
 # PIMORONI_RGBW the rgb code for the pimoroni trackball at startup if no user values set. default: 255,255,255 (white)
 # TAPPING_TERM the timeout for tap dances (40% artsey only). in miliseconds ; default: 200
+# COMBO_TERM the timeout for combos (all artsey variations). in miliseconds ; default 300
 qmk -v compile -e ARTSEY_SIZE=[std|big|40p] \
                -e ARTSEY_HAND=[left|right] \
                -e ARTSEY_REMIX=[yes|no] \